Information for young people

 We work with young people aged between 13 and 19 – or up to age 25, if you have a special educational need or disability (SEND).

-Our friendly, qualified advisers are based in the Young Workpath centre in Watney Market.
+Our friendly, qualified advisers are based at the WorkPath Office, 55 Upper Bank Street, E14 5GR.
 They also work in local secondary schools and New City College.

 We help young people with things like: